Darisia/SASCRiP/README.md

 ## check_ercc

 check_ercc allows the user to check if the single-cell dataset may contain RNA spike-ins that can be used as an additional cell-quality control metric.
-If check_ercc is run True or False, depending on whether ERCCs are included or not, will be returned as standard output
+If check_ercc is run, True or False - depending on whether ERCCs are included or not, will be returned as standard output

 #### Usage